urbanopt/geojson-modelica-translator/geojson_modelica_translator/modelica/lib/runner/README.md

 # Build for more platforms on release due to newer macos, etc., etc.
 docker buildx create --use

 # update version of OMC and determine if the latest should be updated.
-Ideally, the latest should be updated
-# only if the new OMC release is needed to fix previous issues.
-docker buildx build --platform linux/amd64,linux/arm64 -t nrel/gmt-om-runner:v2.0.1 --push .

-# Push the latest, if required
+Bump the major version of the GMT Runner for an MBL version,
+# and bump the minor version for OM minor version updates.
-docker buildx build --platform linux/amd64,linux/arm64 -t nrel/gmt-om-runner:latest --push .
+docker buildx build --platform linux/amd64,linux/arm64 -t nrel/gmt-om-runner:3.0.0 --push .
 ```

 Sign into [Docker Hub](https://hub.docker.com/repository/docker/nrel/gmt-om-runner/general) and update the version